Richard Tucker: Operatic career

 Although Peerce remained skeptical of Tucker's singing talent and did not overtly encourage his operatic ambitions (which was one cause of an unfortunate rift between the two brothers-in-law and their families, which apparently was never completely healed), Peerce did play a role in introducing Tucker to conductor and arranger Zavel Zilberts, who coached Tucker until he came to the attention of Paul Althouse, a notable tenor whose long operatic career had begun during the reign of Enrico Caruso at the Met.
 Althouse became Tucker's only teacher.
-Contrary to his teachers advice, Tucker entered the Metropolitan Opera's "Auditions of the Air" in 1943, but did not win.
+Contrary to his teacher's advice, Tucker entered the Metropolitan Opera's "Auditions of the Air" in 1943, but did not win.
 When Met general manager Edward Johnson came unannounced to the Brooklyn Jewish Center to hear Tucker sing, however, Johnson offered the tenor another audition and soon awarded him a contract.
 On January 25, 1945, under the baton of Emil Cooper, Tucker made his debut as Enzo Grimaldo in La Gioconda.
 This debut, one of the most successful in the annals of the Met, heralded Tucker's 30-year career as the leading American tenor of the Met's postwar era.

 As the Duke in Rigoletto, 1971.

 Two years after his Metropolitan debut, Tucker was invited to reprise his success in La Gioconda at the amphitheater in Verona, Italy, for which the retired tenor and Verona native, Giovanni Zenatello, had also engaged the young Maria Callas.
 Two years later, in 1949, Tucker's rapidly ascending career was confirmed when Arturo Toscanini engaged Tucker to sing the role of Radames for the NBC broadcasts of a complete concert performance of Aida opposite Herva Nelli in the title role, an event heard and seen on radio and television, and eventually released on LP, CD, VHS, and DVD.
 This was one of the first complete opera performances ever broadcast on national television.